Dihydrocodeine: Pharmacology

 Dihydrocodeine exerts its analgesic action through affinity to predominantly μ-opioid receptor and to lesser extent to κ-opioid receptor and δ-opioid receptor.
-30 mg of subcutaneous dihydrocodeine is equianalgesic to 10 mg of morphine.
+A 1956 source states that 30 mg of subcutaneous dihydrocodeine is equianalgesic to 10 mg of morphine.
 Another source states that dihydrocodeine is twice as strong as codeine and the metabolite dihydromorphine is likewise twice as strong as morphine.

 Dihydrocodeine (DHC) is O-demethylated into dihydromorphine (DHM) by CYP2D6 and N-demethylated into nordihydrocodeine (NDHC) by CYP3A4, summarily yielding nordihydromorphine (NDHM).
 Dihydrocodeine and its metabolites form 3- and 6-glucuronides.
 Due to the multidirectional metabolism, as opposed to tramadol and codeine, CYP2D6 activity probably does not influence DHC analgesia.
 The analgesia is likely achieved by the action of DHC itself, as well as DHC-6-G. DHC appears not to differ between poor and extensive metabolizers in terms of its pain threshold and pupillary reaction effect in spite of major variation in DHM blood levels.

 DHC-6-G is half as potent as DHC.
 DHM and DHM-6-G display the highest affinity to μ-opioid receptors, being 70 times as potent as DHC, whereas other metabolites display lesser affinity.
 DHM-6-G has similar potency as DHM, while DHM-3-G is considerably weaker.
 Action on δ-opioid receptor is 5-50 weaker compared to μ with the exception of DHC-6-G being twice as strong as DHC.
 6-glucuronides possess lesser affinity towards κ-opioid receptors, albeit the affinity of DHC is comparable to codeine, DHM and morphine.

 The primary compounds responsible for analgesia are DHC and DHC-6-G. Although some of the metabolites are far more potent, the concentration of NDHM and NDHM-6-G in urine were minimal, suggesting no significant role in pain relief.

 After oral absorption, the drug is absorbed relatively rapidly with mean peak concentration at 1.7 hours.
 The mean half-life is 4 hours.
 The mean bioavailability of orally administered drug is 21%.
 Metabolite concentrations are high in relation to the parent drug, suggesting extensive first-pass metabolism.
 Dihydrocodeine tablets may possess an extended-release mechanism, lowering peak concentrations and increasing duration of action.